France National Football Team Logo PNG

 2013

-2013, the logo was updated again, featuring a darker blue background with a black outline.
+In 2013, the logo was updated again, featuring a darker blue background with a black outline.
 This change added depth and uniqueness to the design, making the white elements stand out brilliantly.
 The emblem reflected the team’s pursuit of perfection and conveyed a belief in the imminent dawn of a new, successful era.
 This redesign emphasized the team’s commitment to excellence and optimism for a bright and prosperous future in football.

 2014 – 2018

 Thanks to removing the blue background, the emblem appears light and free.
-The color was retained as a subtle outline to create contrast with the bird’s white coloring.
+The color was retained as a subtle outline to contrast the bird’s white coloring.
 The rooster seems to have stepped off a heraldic emblem, symbolizing boldness and enthusiasm before the game.
 The logo highlights the team’s new style, combining minimalism with elegance.

 2018 – 2024